hadronized/blog/Reverse_prompt_git_stash.md

 ![](http://phaazon.net/pub/git_stash_shell.png)

-As you can see, my prompt now shows me how many stashed changes are they around!
+As you can see, my prompt now shows me how many stashed changes there are around!

 # The code